-The Compliance function is a permanent and independent function for the observance of the rules in connection with the integrity of the activities and the control of the main Compliance risks: the risk of legal or regulatory infringements, financial loss or harm to the good reputation.
+The Compliance function is a permanent and independent function that reports and recommends on the integrity of the activities and the control of the main Compliance risks: the risk of legal or regulatory infringements, financial loss or harm to the good reputation.
 The compliance function reports and recommends on a regular basis on the compliance with the legal and regulatory rules.
 Main compliance domains are anti money laundering and counter finance terrorism, customer protection, privacy, conflicts of interest, reputation.

-The Risk Management Function reviews the accurate implementation of the risk management system in accordance with the Solvency II Directive as translated by the Board of Directors.
+The Risk Management Function reviews the accurate implementation of the risk management system in accordance with the Solvency II Directive.
 The Risk Management function is responsible for the overall risk profile monitoring and reporting.
-This Function supports the Board of Directors and Executive Committee in defining the risk management strategies and tools for identifying, monitoring, managing and measuring and mitigating risks.
+This Function supports the Board of Directors and Executive Committee in defining the risk management strategies and tools for identifying, assessing monitoring and mitigating risks.
 It is also responsible for the testing of the internal control system.

 The Actuarial Function provides quality assurance for the actuarial calculations and the underlying hypothesis.
-In this respect, the function regularly reports on its activities, including its findings, the possible shortcomings and its recommendations to solve these.
-With regards to the technical provisions, the function reviews on the accuracy and adequacy of the calculations of these, and on the sources and the level of uncertainty of the estimation of the technical provisions.
-This reasoned analysis is substantiated by a sensitivity analysis in which the sensitivity of the technical provisions is assessed for each of the major risks linked to the obligations that are covered by the technical provisions.
+In this respect, the function regularly reports on its activities, including its findings and recommendations.
+The function advice on the accuracy and adequacy of the calculations of the technical provisions, and on the sources and the level of uncertainty of the estimation of these.
+This reasoned analysis is substantiated by a sensitivity analysis in which the sensitivity of the technical provisions is assessed for each of the major risks linked to the obligations covered by the technical provisions.